Code-Institute-Submissions/CI-MilestoneProjectOne/README.md

 uGym is a made-up gym based in Shavington, Crewe.

-This website has been designed to display the offerings of this local gym to encourage the local populus to sign up to the gym.
+This website has been designed to encourage the local populus to sign up to the gym.

 The website has been designed to look professional and showcase the gym offerings.